 - The current infection rate in your area: the UK as a whole may be high/low, but is there a spike in your area or no cases at all?

 Your risk assessment can carry a link to the relevant government page and your commitment to checking it on a regular basis.
-Local restrictions are now also increasingly used, so do check those pages regularly.
+Local restrictions, if and where they continue to be used.